FCRA Compliance Guide for Data Furnishers

 Before reporting negative information for the first time:

-- Provide clear notice to consumer about their rights
+- Provide clear notice to the consumer about their rights

 - Notice must be provided before or within 30 days after reporting

-- Notice can be on account statements, separate mailings, or electronically
+- Notice can be included on account statements, as a separate mailing, or electronically

-- Must include contact information and dispute rights
+- Must include your contact information and the consumer's dispute rights

 5. Special Situations